10 hacks for cheap and free Starbucks coffee

 If you're that person who waits all year long for that Pumpkin Spice Latte (or, as the real fans call it, a PSL) and can't stop yourself from ordering one, this guide is for you.

-And if you're that person who visits Starbucks once in a blue moon, this guide is also for you!
+And if you only visit Starbucks once in a blue moon, this guide is also for you!
 Saving money has no restrictions.

 These are the best ways to get free and cheap drinks at Starbucks...